Salford Corporation Tramways

 Motormen and conductors

-General pattern script-lettering cap badges — Motorman and Conductor — brass, of the type used by the SCT from 1901 to around 1905.
+General pattern script-lettering cap badges — 'Motorman' and 'Conductor' brass, of the type used by the SCT from 1901 to around 1905.
 Author's Collection.

-A conductor and motorman pose for the cameraman with what looks to be a fairly new Tramcar No 115 on a Peel Green service, which would date the image to 1903 or 1904.
+A conductor and a motorman pose for the cameraman with what looks to be a fairly new Tramcar No 115 on a Peel Green service, which would date the image to 1903 or 1904.
 With thanks to Bury Image Bank (see link); Image b03568 — copyright Bury Archive Services.

 Tramcar No 88 and crew stand outside the Waggon and Horses public house at the Peel Green terminus — circa 1914.
 With thanks to Roy Pinches.